450+ Products Compared

 How do I clean a mouth guard?
 Rinse under cool water after each use (hot water can warp thermoplastic).
 Brush gently with a soft toothbrush — not toothpaste, which is abrasive.
 For weekly deep cleaning, Efferdent or Polident tablets work well.
 Store in the ventilated case provided; don’t seal in an airtight container or zip-lock bag.

-Is a $15 OTC guard really comparable to a $500 dental guard?
-For mild-to-moderate grinding, an OTC moldable guard provides meaningful protection and many users do fine with them.
-For severe grinding, the difference is real: dental-grade hard acrylic is more durable, the fit is more precise, and it’s designed for long-term nightly use.
-The Encore Guards custom guard bridges most of that gap without the office visit.
+Is an OTC guard really comparable to a dentist-made guard?
+For mild-to-moderate grinding, an OTC moldable guard may provide meaningful protection and many users do fine with them.
+For severe grinding, the difference is real: dentist-made hard acrylic is more durable, the fit is more precise, and it is designed for long-term nightly use.
+The Encore Guards custom guard bridges some of that gap without the office visit.
 If you’re going through OTC guards in weeks, that’s the signal to step up.

 Compare Our Top Picks